 "I'll pick up the—wait a minute, I forgot I have an appointment scheduled."

-→ Use dashes, not ellipses, for interrupted dialogue.
-For more detail, see my Fiction Style Guide: Dialogue.
+Use dashes, not ellipses, for interrupted dialogue.
+For more detail, see my fiction style guide on dialogue.

 The en dash is longer than a hyphen, but shorter than an em dash.
 In the US, en dashes have only two (uncommon) uses in fiction.
 (Unless you're using them in place of em dashes in an e-book.
-See my Fiction Style Guide: Dialogue for more info).
+See my fiction style guide on dialogue for more info).

 Here are the records for 1995---2005.

 Don't use the en dash for a range that follows "from" or "between."
 Instead, use "to," "through," or "until "with from, and "and" with "between."

 Use the en dash as a "strong hyphen" when connecting open compounds to another word or connecting two hyphenated adjectives.

 Vincent van Gogh–style painting

 pre–World War I fashions